Spiranthes parksii

 Spiranthes parksii, the Navasota ladies' tresses, is a species of orchid that is endemic to Texas, United States.
 The flower was first discovered in 1945 and was first described by Donovan Stewart Correll in his 1950 book, Native Orchids of North America North of Mexico.

 Description

 Spiranthes parksii is a slender-stemmed perennial, 8–15 in tall.
 Leaves are long and thin and found mostly near the ground level, but usually disappear when the flower buds.
 Flowers petals are round or oval and off-white in color.
 The flowers typically spiral up the stem.
 Conspicuously white-tipped bracts occur underneath each 1/4 in flower.
 The side petals have a green central stripe, and the lip (bottom petal) is distinctly ragged.
+It differs in appearance from the similar looking Spiranthes cernua with its white-tipped bracts near the flowers when in bloom.

 Habitat and range

 Navasota ladies' tresses is primarily found in the East Central Texas forests, usually along creeks in the Brazos and Navasota River watersheds.
 In 1982, when the species was listed as endangered, only two populations were believed to exist, both in Brazos County.
 Since then, biologists have identified the species in Bastrop, Burleson, Fayette, Freestone, Grimes, Jasper, Leon, Madison, Milam, Robertson, and Washington Counties.
 The population in Jasper County is disjunct and the only one that occurs in the Piney Woods.